Santa Maria Valley: a new California getaway

 - Locale of the Santa Maria Valley

-- Exploring nature on the Southern Central Coast
+- Dunes and Beaches on the Central Coast

 - Fun for kids in the Santa Maria Valley

 - Wine and Dining around Santa Maria